maticnetwork/whitepaper/README.md

 ## Spam Protection {#spam}

-The Delegates running the block producer layer of Matic network watch the transfer state of the assets to identify frivolous transactions.
+The Block Producers running the block producer layer of Matic network watch the transfer state of the assets to identify frivolous transactions.
 They reject any incoming transactions with zero amount in payments thereby foiling any DoS/spam attacks with zero cost transactions.
 Even if the Matic tokens are very low in cost and the fees being very low, due to the high TPS of Matic Network, it would not be economically viable to run sustained DoS attacks on the Matic Network.

 We maintain payment transfer event logs in a UTXO-like data structure, which allows for efficient verification of inputs and outputs.
 This allows for a variety of security measures.